Environmental Decoupling: Reconciling SNe Ia Time Dilation with Null Variations of $\alpha$: Introduction

 \section{Introduction}

-The fine structure of atoms describes the splitting of their spectral lines due to electron spin and relativistic corrections to the non-relativistic limit.
-The magnitude of this splitting relative to the gross structure energies is proportional to the square of the fine-structure constant $\alpha^2$ \cite{Ohisson11}. $\alpha$ characterizes the strength of the electromagnetic force and plays a crucial role in many areas of physics, including atomic and molecular physics, particle physics, and cosmology.
+The fine structure of atoms describes the splitting of spectral lines arising from electron spin and relativistic corrections.
+The magnitude of this splitting is proportional to the square of the fine-structure constant, $\alpha^2$ \cite{Ohisson11}.
+As a parameter quantifying the strength of the electromagnetic force, $\alpha$ is pivotal across physics, from atomic scales to cosmology.
+While discussions regarding the variability of dimensional constants are often considered physically ambiguous due to unit dependencies \cite{Albrecht:1998ir}, the expanding Universe offers a unique context.
+Dimensional quantities such as photon wavelength and temperature undergo cosmological redshift, enabling a physically meaningful exploration of their evolution \cite{Workman:2022ynf}.

-In general, it does not physically make sense to mention the constancy or variability of any dimensional constant because a measurement of a dimensional quantity must represent its ratio to some standard unit \cite{Albrecht:1998ir}.
-However, the dimensional quantities like the wavelength ($\lambda(z) = \lambda_0 (1+z)^{-1}$) and the temperature ($T(z) = T_0 (1+z)$) of photons are cosmologically redshifted by the relative difference between the observed ones ($\lambda_0 (T_0)$) and emitted ones ($\lambda(z) (T(z))$) in the expanding Universe \cite{Workman:2022ynf}.
-Therefore, one can investigate the variability of any dimensional constant (not only of dimensionless one) when the Universe is expanding.
-Especially, we obtain the consistent cosmologically varying speed of light (so-called meVSL) model which satisfies all known local laws of physics \cite{Lee:2020zts,Lee:2023rqv,Lee:2023fop}.

-One of the most promising methods to study the possibility of a time-varying $\alpha$ is known to compare different redshifted wavelengths of the same absorption or emission system in quasar spectra \cite{Savedoff:1956Nat,Bahcall:1967PRL,Bahcall:1967ApJL}.
-This method relies on the fact that the value of $\alpha$ affects the energy levels of atoms and molecules, leading to measurable shifts in the wavelengths of spectral lines.
-By comparing the wavelengths of the same spectral lines at different redshifts, astronomers suppose to constrain the variation rate of $\alpha$ over cosmic time.

-In addition to this method, several other approaches have been proposed or used to study the possibility of a time-varying alpha.
-One of these is atomic clocks, which can provide very accurate measurements of the frequency of different atomic or molecular transitions over long periods of time \cite{Ludlow:2015RMP}.
-Another method involves studying the isotopic composition of certain elements in the Oklo natural nuclear reactor in Gabon, Africa, which can provide constraints on the value of alpha about 2 billion years ago \cite{Davis:2014nga,Hamdan:2015ofa}.

-Big Bang nucleosynthesis and cosmic microwave background radiation (CMB) are also used to study variations in alpha.
-The production of light elements during Big Bang nucleosynthesis is sensitive to the value of alpha \cite{Cyburt:2015mya,Yeh:2022heq}, while the CMB provides a snapshot of the early Universe when alpha may have been different \cite{Planck:2014ylh,Hart:2017ndk,Hart:2019dxi}.
-By analyzing the abundances of light elements in the oldest observed stars and studying the temperature and polarization patterns in the CMB, scientists can place constraints on the variation rate of alpha over the age of the Universe.